robmasocco/AOS-TAG/ideas.md

 - Lock receivers's rw_sem as reader (use the *_interruptible* variant here).
 - Check instance pointer, eventually exit.
 - Check permissions if required (flag), eventually exit.
-- Atomically read the current *condition selector* from the level's condition struct.
+- Atomically read the current *condition selector* from the level condition struct.
 - Atomically increment the current *epoch presence counter* in the level condition struct.
 - Atomically read the current *global condition selector* from the instance condition struct.
-- Atomically increment the current *global epoch presence counter* in the instance's condition struct.
+- Atomically increment the current *global epoch presence counter* in the instance condition struct.
 - Wait on the instance queue (with *wait_event_interruptible(...)*) with (*curr_condition || curr_globl_condition*).
-Catch signals here and be very careful about which locks to release and counters to atomically decrease upon exit!!!
+Catch signals here and be very careful about which locks to release and counters to atomically decrement upon exit!!!
 - If *curr_globl_condition == True* we've been awoken:
     - Atomically decrement global epoch presence counter.
     - Exit.
 - *preempt_disable()* (all that happens inside this section does so because we want these things to happen **fast**, but without blocking IRQs).
 - *memcpy* the new message from the level buffer into an on-the-go-set array in the stack.
-- Atomically decrease epoch presence counter.
+- Atomically decrement epoch presence counter.
-- Atomically decrease global epoch presence counter.
+- Atomically decrement global epoch presence counter.
 - *preempt_enable()*
 - Release receivers's rw_sem as a reader (no need to delay this further: we don't need the instance anymore).
 - *Copy_to_user* the new message.